LOOSE-LIPS/loose-lips-2.0/src/routes/blog/calum-gunn-wall-of-full-stacks-ooh-022/index.md

 description: >-
   Imagine getting sucked inside a CRT monitor with a Megadrive hooked-up but, instead of a video game, a vivid flow of consciousness streams inside it.
-Well then, you&#39;re almost there.
-From Calum Gunn&#39;s Paradox of Choice&nbsp;EP on OOH-sounds.
-Out 06.11.2020 on cassette and digital &#8211; Pre-order: https://ooh-sounds.bandcamp.com/album/calum-gunn-paradox-of-choice https://soundcloud.com/ooh-soundshttps://soundcloud.com/calumgunn [...]Read More...
+Well then, you;re almost there.
+From Calum Gunn;s Paradox of Choice;EP on OOH-sounds.
+Out 06.11.2020 on cassette and digital ; Pre-order: https://ooh-sounds.bandcamp.com/album/calum-gunn-paradox-of-choice https://soundcloud.com/ooh-soundshttps://soundcloud.com/calumgunn [...]Read More...